EchoNineBlack/orm-dbms-project/README.md

 # orm-dbms-project

+Download either the rar or the zip.
+Use 7zip to instead of Winrar. zip file can also be directly opened by Windows.

 1. Create database test
 2. Create table Doctor [ create table Doctor(dId int not null primary key, dName varchar(25) not null, dept varchar(25) not null); ]
 3. Insert data into the table Doctor [ insert into Doctor values(15,'Smith','Neuro') ]